EPCCed/dirac-docs/docs/tursa-user-guide/data.md

     (accessed via `man rsync` or at [man rsync](https://linux.die.net/man/1/rsync)).

-### Data transfer via GridFTP

-Tursa provides a module for grid computing, `gct/6.2`, otherwise known as the Globus Grid Community Toolkit v6.2.20201212.
-This toolkit provides a command line interface for moving data to and from GridFTP servers.

-Data transfers are managed by the `globus-url-copy` command.
-Full details concerning this command's use can be found in the [GCT 6.2 GridFTP User's Guide](https://gridcf.org/gct-docs/6.2/gridftp/user/index.html).

-Please note, the GCT module does *not* yet support parallel streams.
-We anticipate having this feature available soon.
-Please consult the module help (`module help gct/6.2`) for confirmation of when this work has been completed.

 ## SSH data transfer example: laptop/workstation to Tursa

 Here we have a short example demonstrating transfer of data directly